GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 Let's get started!

+## Select a GCP project

+In order to create a Google Kubernetes Engine cluster, you'll need to create a Google Cloud Platform project or use an existing project.

+Note: If you choose to deploy to minikube instead of GKE, you can skip this step.

+<walkthrough-project-setup></walkthrough-project-setup>

 ## Kubernetes cluster setup

-Set up a Kubernetes cluster using the instructions below for either **minikube** or **GKE**.
+This section shows you how to set up a Kubernetes cluster using either **minikube** or **GKE**.

----
+1. Navigate to the <walkthrough-editor-spotlight spotlightId="cloud-code-k8s-explorer">**Clusters**</walkthrough-editor-spotlight> explorer in the <walkthrough-editor-spotlight spotlightId="activity-bar-cloud-k8s">Cloud Code - Kubernetes sidebar</walkthrough-editor-spotlight> using the left side Activity bar.

+2. Click <walkthrough-editor-spotlight spotlightId="cloud-code-k8s-explorer-add-cluster">'+'</walkthrough-editor-spotlight> in the title bar of the Clusters explorer to create a new cluster.

+3. Choose either **Minikube** or **Google Kubernetes Engine** and follow the instructions below.

 ### Minikube

-Minikube creates a local Kubernetes cluster on Cloud Shell.

-1. Click <walkthrough-editor-spotlight spotlightId="minikube-status-bar">minikube</walkthrough-editor-spotlight> on the status bar located at the bottom of the editor window.

-2. The command palette will prompt you to choose which minikube cluster to control.
-Select **minikube** and, in the next prompt, click **Start**.
+4. Select the **minikube** profile.

+5. Select **Start**.
+Cloud Code will initiate a minikube cluster.

-3. If prompted, authorize Cloud Shell to make a GCP API call with your credentials.
+6. If prompted, authorize Cloud Shell to make a GCP API call with your credentials.

-Once minikube has finished starting, you're ready to move on to the next step.

----

 ### GKE

-In order to create a GKE cluster, you'll need to **[create a Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)** or use an existing project.

-1. Access the command palette by going to **View > Find Command**.

-2. Run the command **"Cloud Code: Create GKE cluster"**.

-3. Select your GCP project.
+4. Click **+ Create a new GKE Cluster**.

+5. Select the cluster mode **Standard**.

-4. Apply the following configurations in the GKE wizard:
+6. Apply the following configurations:
 > - Zone: us-central1-b
 > - Cluster name: bank-of-anthos
 > - Node count: 4
 > - Machine type: e2-standard-2

+7. Click **Create Cluster**.
+Once the cluster has finished being created, it will be added to the <walkthrough-editor-spotlight spotlightId="cloud-code-k8s-explorer">**Clusters**</walkthrough-editor-spotlight> explorer and set as the default context.

-5. Click **Create Cluster**.
-Once your cluster has been created successfully, you can move on to the next step.
+Once you've configured your minikube or GKE cluster, you're ready to move on to the next step.

 ## Deploy JWT token